Skip to main content

 Finally, remember that indoor units will be visible in your rooms.
 While modern designs are sleek and attractive, placement and aesthetics should be part of your planning process.

-Why Work With Grasshopper Heating, Cooling & Plumbing
+Why Work With Grasshopper Heating, Cooling, Plumbing & Electrical

 Proper installation makes all the difference in system performance and efficiency.
 Grasshopper’s experienced technicians understand the nuances of sizing, placement, and installation to ensure your ductless system delivers maximum comfort and efficiency.